The Credit Bureau

 You’ll need to include copies of documents proving:

-Send the letter and documents to the following addresses:
+Send the letters and documents to the following addresses:

 Equifax